BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 ### FLAMEBURST

 **DURATION: INSTANT**

-*The caster summons forth a jet of searing flame, which jumps from their outstretched palm in an attempt to burn and slay their foe.*

 This power targets one enemy model within range.
 The target immediately suffers one Strength 6 hit.